 PATENT TRADEMARK COPYRIGHT TRADE SECRET PROPERTY PROTECTED Useful or design features of objects, processes, business methods or "anything under the sun made by man."
 Words, symbols or non-functional features Anything creative and not primarily physically functional.
 Any secret that gives you a business advantage over those who do not know it.
-REGISTRATION File before other inventors and within one year of first offer or publicly known.
+REGISTRATION USPTO within one year of first offer or publicly known.
 USPTO; Texas Secretary of State.
 U.S. Copyright Office None REQUIREMENTS FOR PROTECTION Novel and non-obvious.
 Utility: useful, Design: ornamental Application disclosing "best mode" within one year of offering invention for sale or public disclosure.
 Issued patent in subject country.
 Mark identifies your goods or services and distinguishes them from others' or file an "intent- to-use" federal application.
 Registration is not necessary, but helpful.
 Originality (creativity).
 Copyright notice (not necessary, but helpful).
 Registration (not necessary, but very helpful).
-Its secrecy gives you a business advantage.
+It gives you a business advantage.
 Reasonable steps to keep it secret.
-Bad actor knew it was your secret.
+Those who know the secret know it is your secret.
 DURATION OF PROTECTION Utility: 20 years from priority date.
 Design: 14 years from grant (both subject to maintenance fees) Common Law: No limit if you keep using it.
 Registration: 10 years, renewable indefinitely if you keep using it and comply with formalities.
 Work for hire - earlier of 95 years from publication or 120 years from creation.
 Individual author - life plus 70 years.
 As long as it is secret.
 PUBLIC NOTICE "Pat.
 Reg.
 No" or "Pat.
 No" TM if not federally registered; "®" if federally registered.
 "Copyright" or "©", year first published, claimant.
-Example: © 1987-2016 Mark Miller Notice of its secret nature.
-"Confidential Property of" INFRINGEMENT Utility: Every claim limitation is found, literally or equivalently, in accused device or method.Design: Accused design is substantially similar to patented design's overall appearance, taking prior art into account.S/L: 6 years Priority, mark is protectable and the relevant public will likely be confused between Plaintiff's and Defendant's marks.
+Example: © 1987-2008 Mark Miller Any notice of its secret nature.
+"Confidential Property of" INFRINGEMENT Utility:Every claim limitation isfound, literally or equivalently, inaccused device or method.Design:Accused design issubstantially similar to patenteddesign's overall appearance takingprior art into account.S/L:6 years Priority, mark is protectable and the relevant public will likely be confused between Plaintiff's and Defendant's marks.
 S/L: Federal 2 years, states vary Plaintiff's work is protectable, Defendant copied Plaintiff's work and Defendant's work is substantially similar to protectable part of Plaintiff's work.
-S/L: 3 years Information is relatively secret and Defendant knowingly misappropriated it to Defendant's benefit or Plaintiff's harm.
-S/L: Texas 3 years, Federal FOREIGN U.S. patent limited to U.S. Foreign countries require "absolute novelty," PCT gives one year priority period.
+S/L: 3 years Information relatively secret and protected and Defendant knowingly misappropriated it to Defendant's benefit or Plaintiff's harm.
+S/L: Texas 3 years FOREIGN U.S. patent limited to U.S. Foreign countries require "absolute novelty," PCT gives one year priority period.
 Need to register in each country.
 Most countries award rights to "first to file" Country specific, but generally automatic Generally, but not always, available in foreign countries